OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 The coordinate system of such image is like for other Geant4's volumes: by default, the center of the image is positioned at the origin.
 The embedded origin in the image (like in DICOM or mhd) is *not* considered here.
 This is the user responsibility to compute the needed translation/rotation.

-### Repeated and parameterized volumes
+### Repeated volumes

 Sometimes, it can be convenient to duplicate a volume at different locations.
 This is for example the case in a PET simulation where the crystal, or some parts of the detector, are repeated.
 There are two ways to achieve this.

-The first method is controlled via the `repeat` parameter, which must be a list of dictionaries.
+The first method described in this section is controlled via the `repeat` parameter, which must be a list of dictionaries.
 Each dictionary specifies one repetition of the volume and should have the following entries:
 - 'name'
 - 'translation'
 - 'rotation'